jesselassiter/modernization-framework/README.md

 # Enterprise Modernization Framework
 ### Jesse Lassiter

+A structured framework for guiding enterprise IT modernization, reliability engineering, and operational transformation across complex environments.

 This repository outlines a high-level framework for guiding enterprise IT modernization initiatives across complex, regulated environments.

 Modernization is not simply a technology upgrade — it is a structured transformation of systems, processes, and operational models.